Nantes University: Medieval University

-The university of Brittany is found by Bertrand Milon on April 4, 1460, at the initiative of the duke François II of Brittany under the form of a papal bull of the Pope Pie II given to Sienne.
-This embodies the wish of François II to affirm his independence towards the French king, while near the duchy in Angers in 1432, Poitier in 1432 and Bordeaux in 1441, some universities are created.
-Found under the structure of a studium generale, this university can teach all traditional disciplines: Arts, Theology, Law and Medecin.
-The number of students between the end of the 15th century and during the two following centuries reach a thousand or 1500, according to the highest estimates.
+The university of Brittany was founded by Bertrand Milon on 4 April 1460, at the initiative of Francis II, Duke of Brittany under the form of a papal bull of Pope Pius II given to Sienna.
+This embodied the wish of François II to affirm his independence towards the French king, while near the duchy in Angers in 1432, Poitiers in 1432 and Bordeaux in 1441, universities were created.
+Founded under the structure of a studium generale, this university taught the traditional disciplines: Arts, Theology, Law and Medicine.
+The number of students between the end of the 15th century and during the two following centuries reached a thousand or 1500, according to the highest estimates.

-The first attempt to move the university of Nantes to Rennes takes place at the end of the 16th century.
-French king, Henry IV wants to punish Nantes, a ligueuse ville pour its support of the duke of Mercoeur.
-The university receives an order from the king by a letter of August 8, 1589 to move to Rennes, a city remains loyal to the monarchy.
-The institution is however not moved because of financial issue.
-A new letter of September 5, 1591 from the king reiterate the order of transfer, but again without application.
-On April 1598, a last king's letter stabilise the situation by confirming the establishment of the university in Nantes.
+The first attempt to move the university of Nantes to Rennes took place at the end of the 16th century.
+Henry IV wanted to punish Nantes, which was loyal to the Catholic League, for its support of Philippe Emmanuel, Duke of Mercœur.
+The university received an order from the king by a letter of 8 August 1589 to move to Rennes, a city which was loyal to the monarchy, but financial issues prevented the move.
+Another letter of 5 September 1591 from the king reiterated the order of transfer, but again it did not happen.
+In April 1598, a letter from the king stabilised the situation by confirming the establishment of the university in Nantes.